Four-country talks on Taliban to begin in Pakistan

-ISLAMABAD Afghanistan, Pakistan, China and the United States will begin talks on Monday aimed at reviving the Afghan peace process and eventually ending 14 years of bloodshed fighting Taliban insurgents.
+ISLAMABAD Afghanistan, Pakistan, China and the United States are set to begin talks on Monday aimed at reviving the Afghan peace process and eventually ending 14 years of bloodshed fighting Taliban insurgents.

-Senior officials from the four countries will meet in Islamabad at 0500 GMT on Monday, Pakistan's foreign office said in a statement on Sunday, in what they hope will be a first step towards resuming stalled negotiations.
+Officials from the four countries will meet in Islamabad, Pakistan foreign office sources said, in what they hope will be a first step towards resuming stalled negotiations.
 The Taliban are not expected to attend the talks.

 The Islamist militants have stepped up their violent campaign in the last year to oust the government in Kabul, which has struggled since most foreign troops left at the end of 2014.